 Diagnosis of pre-diabetes is just like an alarm bell.
-This indicates that the person is on his or her way towards developing diabetes type 2.
+This indicates that the person is on his or her way toward developing diabetes type 2.
 Diabetes is an ailment that considerably enhances the risk of heart problems such as stroke or heart attack and even early death.
 But the good news is that “diabetes isn’t certain”.
 Researchers state incorporating certain lifestyle modifications can avoid or interrupt the onset of diabetes.
-Read this blog to know about pre diabetic diet and list good foods for prediabetes.
+Read this blog to know about the pre-diabetic diet and list good foods for prediabetes.

 Consumption of certain foods + avoiding others greatly helps decrease your blood glucose!

 Pre Diabetic Diet – A Complete Guide of Good Food For Prediabetes

 It’s logical to panic when a person hears the “D” word from his or her doctor.
 However, prediabetes and diabetes are quite controllable health problems.
 The person can live his or her normal life following some adjustments.
 So, if anyone is diagnosed with prediabetes (a signal that the blood glucose levels are a little skewed), don’t panic!
 There is nothing to feel overwhelmed.
 Using proper measures, the blood glucose levels can still be moved in a healthy direction.
 Learn about the dietary advice for prediabetes, what not to eat if prediabetic, how to control prediabetes with diet and exercise, and much more in this article.

 Also Read: Is doing planks everyday good

 A lot of factors are responsible for increasing the risk for prediabetes.
 Genetics, is the most common cause, particularly if there is a history of diabetes in the family.
 However, several other factors play a huge role in the development of ailment; physical inactivity, race, ethnicity, and being obese are other potential risk factors.